craigh/Tag/README.markdown

 ###Version 1.0.2

-_Unreleased_
+_31 March 2012_

 This release changes the Database and now stores the full Zikula_ModUrl object in the DB instead of simply the url string.
-The string is maintained for BC, but methods utilizing that data are deprecated and module others must move to using the full object before version 1.0.3.
+The string is maintained for BC, but methods utilizing that data are deprecated and module authors *must* move to using the full object before version 1.0.3.

+This release also improves style.css for correct display in multiple themes.

 ###Version 1.0.1